 Drug Class Drugs Within Class that are Contraindicated with PAXLOVID Clinical Comment Alpha 1 -Adrenoreceptor Antagonist alfuzosin Potential for serious reactions, such as hypotension (see Table 4).
 Antianginal ranolazine Potential for serious and/or life-threatening reactions.
 Antiarrhythmics amiodarone, bepridil ^a , dronedarone, flecainide, propafenone, quinidine ^a Potential for serious and/or life-threatening reactions, such as cardiac arrhythmias.
 Antibiotic fusidic acid Potential of increased fusidic acid-associated adverse events, such as hepatitis or bone marrow suppression.
-Anticancer apalutamide Apalutamide is a moderate to strong CYP3A4 inducer and this may lead to a decreased exposure of PAXLOVID and potential loss of virologic response.
-In addition, exposure of apalutamide may increase with co- administration of PAXLOVID that may leadto serious adverse events including seizure and fracture. neratinib Potential for serious and/or life-threatening reactions including hepatotoxicity. venetoclax ^d Concomitant use of strong CYP3A inhibitors, such as PAXLOVID, and venetoclax may increase the risk of tumor lysis syndrome at the dose initiation and during the ramp-up phase.
+Anticancer apalutamide, enzalutamide Potential for decreased exposure of PAXLOVID and potential loss of virologic response.
+In addition, exposure of apalutamide may increase with co- administration of PAXLOVID that may lead to serious adverse events including seizure and fracture. neratinib Potential for serious and/or life-threatening reactions including hepatotoxicity. venetoclax ^d Concomitant use of strong CYP3A inhibitors, such as PAXLOVID, and venetoclax may increase the risk of tumor lysis syndrome at the dose initiation and during the ramp-up phase.
 Anticoagulant rivaroxaban Potential of increased rivaroxaban plasma concentrations which may lead to risk of increased bleeding.
-Anticonvulsants carbamazepine, phenobarbital, phenytoin Decreased plasma concentration and reduced clinical effects of nirmatrelvir and ritonavir.
+Anticonvulsants carbamazepine, phenobarbital, phenytoin, primidone Decreased plasma concentration and reduced clinical effects of nirmatrelvir and ritonavir.
 Antifungal voriconazole Significant reduction in voriconazole plasma concentrations and possible loss of effect (see Table 4).
 Anti-gout colchicine Potential for serious and/or life-threatening reactions in patients with renal and/or hepatic impairment (see Table 4).
 Antihistamines astemizole ^a , terfenadine ^a Potential for serious and/or life-threatening reactions, such as cardiac arrhythmias.
 Antimycobacterial rifampin Decreased plasma concentration and reduced clinical effects of nirmatrelvir and ritonavir.